Skip to content

 Salt Lakes

 The salt lakes came to light in the last few years after mining in salt mines.
 Longitudinal strips were dug to depths of 3 to 4 metres to extract salt.
-Subsequently, turquoise water gathered in the strips making an aesthetic scene alongside the bright white colour of the salt; it is as if they were lakes surrounded by white snow.
+Subsequently, turquoise water gathered in the strips, creating an aesthetic scene alongside the bright white colour of the salt; it is as if they were lakes surrounded by white snow.
 The salt lakes added to the value of Siwa Oasis by being the first medical tourism destination in Siwa.
 In 2017, Siwa Oasis was recognised as a global medical and environmental tourism destination.

 The Four Major Salt Lakes in Siwa